Father of Arabella Kennedy, Caroline Kennedy, John Kennedy Jr., and Patrick Bouvier Kennedy.

 During his tenure at the White House, Kennedy, like Herbert Hoover before him, refused to accept a presidential salary.

 While in office, the family Secret Service code names were: Lancer (The President); Lace (Jacqueline Kennedy); Lyric (Caroline Kennedy); Lark (John Kennedy Jr.).
+"SS-100-X" was the code for the 1961 Presidential Lincoln Continental four door convertible limousine (model 74A).

 Died November 22, 1963, the same day as C.S.
 Lewis and Aldous Huxley.